 Best Carb Free Cat Food Options

 Coming in at second place in the no carb category is Feline Naturals.
 This excellent food brand from New Zealand actually has two products.
-They have a high-quality freeze dried offering that uses 99% meat with some added supplements, and they also have a canned product.
+They have a high quality freeze dried offering that uses 99% meat with some added supplements, and they also have a canned product.
 The canned product is the more interesting offering here, because many of the high protein diets also tend to be low moisture since they are freeze dried.
 While you can add water to them, this often has a much different taste and texture which some cats may not like.
-If your cat is particularly choosy about his or her food, then Feline Natural’s canned option may be the way to go.

-Their canned foods come in several different flavor profiles, and they are made of 99% chicken, lamb, venison and organ meats.
-Canned foods contain plenty of fluids which helps your kitty to combat troublesome urinary issues and aid in digestion.
-Organ meats also tend to add flavor to the food, stimulating the appetite of cats who are typically not big eaters.
+Their high quality canned food formulas will help to keep your cat in optimal health.
+It’s made of 99% chicken, lamb and organ meats.
+It also has plenty of fluids which helps your kitty to combat troublesome urinary issues and aid in digestion.

 Need some carb free cat treats to go with that?

 There are some cases where you may want to feed your cat more protein, but an entirely meat diet is not possible.
-This may be a possibility if your cat has a digestive issue, and they may require a little more fiber to avoid having their stomach be a mess all the time.
-There are some helpful ingredients for this such as pumpkin which can aid in settling their stomach, and while low carb is healthy it doesn’t mean you necessarily have to abandon them entirely!
-So, here’s our top picks for low carb diets without being entirely meat based.
-Here’s our low carb cat food list, these foods are still great, but they do feature some healthier carbohydrates.
+In some cases your cat may have digestive issue, and they may require a little more fiber to avoid having their stomach be a mess.
+There are some helpful ingredients for this such as pumpkin which can aid in settling their stomach.
+So, here’s our top picks for lower carb diets without being entirely meat based.

 Stella and Chewy’s

 This food is made mostly high quality freeze dried meat proteins, but it also adds pumpkin.
 The addition of pumpkin can be beneficial for pets who have digestive issues, and if your fur baby has trouble with vomiting, constipation or diarrhea, then this might be a good option for them.
-Pumpkin seeds can also support urinary health if you’re worried about kidney disease in a cat that’s getting on in their years.
-Freeze dried meat is also pretty tasty to kitties, and this food could be a good choice for a cat that has low appetite and digestion problems.
+Pumpkin seeds can also support urinary health if you’re worried about kidney disease.

 The recipes are 98% meat, but they also contain probiotics, a booster that promotes healthy gut bacteria which aids in digestion.
 This could be particularly useful for older pets who may have troubles with this due to other ailments or medications.
-It should be noted however, that pet parents have reported that there seems to be a lot more veggie ingredients in newer recipes which are not always listed online.
+Pet parents have reported that there seems to be a lot more veggie ingredients which are not always listed online.
 While none of these ingredients are a problem, you should review the updated list to make sure these items are acceptable for your specific animal.
 The exact ingredients your getting could be iffy with this brand so be careful.
-You can check out the reviews and the ingredients list here.

 Primal Freeze Dried Nuggets

 This dehydrated product features 91% meat with a nice portion of healthy veggies thrown in to give your cat some added nutrients and fiber.
 Simply add water to this freeze dried product to turn it into a high quality wet food for your cat.
-Primal makes it more convenient to feed your cat a raw food diet, and they are a little more affordable than some other options on the list.
+This makes it more convenient to feed your cat a raw food diet.

 Primal offers your cat the “whole prey item approach” including important items like whole meat, organs and bones.
 Everything is raised in the USA and New Zealand, and they avoid using any meat produced using antibiotics or hormones.
-This product comes in several flavors so it’s easy to find something your cat will eat, and unlike many other entries, their recipes include salmon which is particularly tasty to cats who are finicky eaters.
-Some of the other products on our list, while good, often feature novel proteins like venison and lamb.
-While there’s nothing wrong with these proteins, they are often unfamiliar to domestic cats, and in some cases they may refuse to eat them.
-If you feel this may be the case for your pet, then opting for a flavor profile they are more familiar with like salmon or chicken may be better.
-You can browse all of their available options and see the ingredients list here.
+This product comes in several flavors so it’s easy to find something your cat will eat.